Arundel Circular walk

 Arundel and Amberley have contrasting museums which you could visit.
-In a new building near the town bridge, Arundel Museum is a small museum of local history, open daily (except Christmas); admission is £4 (2020).
+In a new building near the town bridge, Arundel Museum is a small museum of local history, open daily (except around Christmas); admission is £4 (2022).
 The much larger Amberley Museum and Heritage Centre exhibits the industrial heritage of south-east England on the site of an old chalk quarry next to Amberley station.
-It is open most of the year on Wed–Sun & BH Mon; admission is £13.60 (2020).
+It is open most of the year on Wed–Sun & BH Mon; admission is £14.50 (2022).

-The walk route also passes the Arundel Wetland Centre, managed by the Wildlife and Wetland Trust and open all year (except Christmas Day); admission for non-WWT members is about £12 (2020) but there is usually a 2-for-1 offer on the train companies' Days Out Guide.
+The walk route also passes the Arundel Wetland Centre, managed by the Wildlife and Wetland Trust and open all year (except Christmas Day); admission for non-WWT members is about £14 (2022) but there is often a 2-for-1 offer on the train companies' Days Out Guide.

 The other method of shortening the walk cuts out the entire loop between South Stoke and Houghton Bridge.
 For variety this Short Circular Walk takes a different route back down the Arun valley, rejoining the Main Walk for the final stretch through Arundel Park into the town.
 In both cases you could take a shorter ending along Mill Road into Arundel, cutting out the climb through Arundel Park.